-Social Works? : Live, seeks to give back control of the narrative by bringing together artists, producers, commissioners, academics, and participants to work in the open and share ideas.
+Social Works? : Live, gave back control of the narrative by bringing together artists, producers, commissioners, academics, and participants to work in the open and share ideas.

-This is a partnership project between Axisweb and Manchester Metropolitan University.
+This was a partnership project between Axisweb and Manchester Metropolitan University.

-We’ve commissioned 11 artists, each showcasing ideas and practice through workshops, talks, performances and interactive sessions.
-Together we’ll be exploring if by working in the open we can share and shape new possibilities previously unseen or unimagined.
+We commissioned 11 artists, each showcasing ideas and practice through workshops, talks, performances and interactive sessions.
+Together we explored if by working in the open we can share and shape new possibilities previously unseen or unimagined.

 stallholders sell things. meanwhile market has broken all, even language - so we are offering a stallholding subversion. we will sell the idea we are all hyenas in petticoats these days. mary wollstonecraft was written off as hyena in petticoats two centuries ago for being pamphleteer, feminist, internationalist (outspokenly pro-european at another time of warring), mad, bad, rad & bi - whats not to love!

 presented the temporary bureau for C.R.E.H.A.
 (Centre for Research into Emotional Hygiene through Art), a performative research project investigating the emotional impact of art.
 Participants will be invited to re-create and process their memories of significant, emotionally charged art experiences of any kind.
 Can art move you?